8-12 May 2017.

 Course handouts will cover all material.
 All participants will be expected to have a copy of 'Essential Medical Statistics' with them during the course: Kirkwood BR, Sterne JAC.
 Essential Medical Statistics, 2nd ed.
 Oxford: Blackwell Science, 2003.
 The book can be purchased at a discounted rate, instructions on how to purchase the book will be sent once your place has been confirmed on the course.

-FREE: Limited places available.
+PAID: Limited places available.

 More information on course fees, fee waivers and reduced prices.